MaximovVV/Centipede/README.md

 # Centipede

-You are in space driving a spacecraft.
+You are a captain of the spacecraft.
 You have to fight with alien enemies, such as centipedes.
-Beware of alien enemies, and also beware of cosmic obstacles such as asteroids and comets.
-You can shoot weapons, destroying obstacles and enemies.
-But know that you must not allow anyone to reach the end.
-Your space ship can take a few hits.
-If your transport is destroyed - you will lose.
+Beware, aliens can attack at any moment, not to mention different cosmic obstacles, such as asteroids and comets, that complicate confronting enemies.
+You have a powerful weapon on the board that helps you to destroy obstacles and enemies.
+Your main goal is to keep enemies away from the bottom line and shoot them dead before they reach it.
+Your space ship can take only a few hits.
+If your ship is destroyed - you lose.
-Sometimes you encounter special crystals that allow you to charge your weapon with a strong charge.
+From time to time you have an opportunity to shoot special crystals that allow you to charge your weapon with a tripple shoot.
-Remember that your health is displayed in the lower left corner.
-The game scores and shows what you have achieved.
-You can move by pressing the W, A, S, D keys and shooting with the space bar.
+Your health is displayed in the lower left corner.
+The game scores and shows your achievements.
+You can move by pressing the W, A, S, D keys and shoot with the space bar.
 **Good luck and beware of fiery comets!**

 ***Created in Unity 2017.4.25f1.
 Recommended screen resolution up to 1280x600 (not inclusive)***